Skip to main content

 • convenes a cross-sector and cross-disciplinary group of research partners to discuss recent progress and discuss the challenges that remain

-• shares an update on the current state and future of HIV research collaborates extensively with federal partners inside and outside NIH, including gov, to coordinate efforts.
+• collaborates extensively with federal partners inside and outside NIH, including HIV.gov, to coordinate efforts.

 Learn more about previous observances below.